ulampinoy/pixeleden-2020/content/how-to-make-shortcodes-zola.md

 It's tidier than just dropping the HTML block in Markdown.

-Since I'm on it, I also customized the built-in **shortcode for YouTube videos** to accept two arguments such as the `id` and an optional selector `class`:
+I also customized the built-in **shortcode for YouTube videos** to accept two arguments such as the `id` and an optional selector `class`:

 ```jinja2
 <div {% if class %}class="{{class}}" {% endif %}>